Explore as a

 Professor Moreham, Mihiata Pirini and Natalie Coates have been awarded a Marsden Fund grant to explore how common law and tikanga might be woven together to answer this question.
 Tikanga tells us that a person’s mana (prestige, dignity, reputation) transcends death, and is maintained by their whakapapa and whanaungatanga (lineage and relationships).
 Professor Moreham and her team will hold wānanga to discuss how death transforms mana and impacts tikanga, and examine how Western legal cases centred around the deceased challenge the traditionally “individualistic” nature of common law.

-This innovative project will develop nuanced understandings of practices in common law and tikanga, and show how these two worldviews can be combined to best maintain dignity after death.
-In doing so, this collaborative work addresses one of New Zealand’s great contemporary legal challenges: determining how Pākehā law and tikanga Māori should work together.
+This innovative project will develop nuanced understandings of practices in common law and tikanga, and show how these two worldviews might be combined to best maintain dignity after death.
+In doing so, this collaborative work explores one of New Zealand’s great contemporary legal challenges: determining how Pākehā law and tikanga Māori could work together.

 Untitled